learn-academy-2021-charlie/week-4-assessment-ShrikeFound/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. PostgreSQL:
+1. PostgreSQL: a database system

-2. Ruby on Rails:
+2. Ruby on Rails: an MVC backend framework for ruby

-3. CRUD:
+3. CRUD: actions we can perform with our data: Create, Read, Update, Delete

-4. ORM:
+4. ORM: object-relational mapping, a method of converting data to objects we can manipulate with a programming language

-5. Active Record:
+5. Active Record: a type of ORM that rails uses so that we can manpulate data store in a database as objects using ruby